astrockragh/hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Astrophysics
+  - course: PhD in Astrophysicical Sciences
     institution: Princeton University
     year: 2026
   - course: BSc in Physics